flashbots/flashbots-docs/docs/flashbots-core/searchers/quick-start.md

 See you on-chain! ⚡🤖

 ### Who should use Flashbots Core?
-1. Ethereum users looking for frontrunning protection on their transactions (for example, Uniswap traders)
+1. Ethereum bot operators looking for fast, and risk free access to blockspace (for example, arbitrage and liquidation bots)
-2. Ethereum bot operators looking for fast, and risk free access to blockspace (for example, arbitrage and liquidation bots)
+2. Ethereum users looking for frontrunning protection on their transactions (for example, Uniswap traders)
-3. Ethereum Dapps with advanced use cases looking for account abstraction (for example, tornado.cash and mistX)
+3. Ethereum Dapps with advanced use cases like account abstraction or gasless transactions (for example, tornado.cash and mistX)

 ### How to send your first private transaction